opencv/opencv/doc/js_tutorials/js_video/js_bg_subtraction/js_bg_subtraction.markdown

 shadow of the vehicles.
 Since shadow is also moving, simple subtraction will mark that also as foreground.
 It complicates things.

-OpenCV-JavaScript has implemented one algorithm for this purpose, which is very easy to use.
+OpenCV.js has implemented one algorithm for this purpose, which is very easy to use.

 BackgroundSubtractorMOG2
 ------------------------